Best Things To Do In Granada, Spain

 Benedictine abbey on Valparaiso hill

-If you’re interested in seeing more religious monuments, you should also check out the Benedictine abbey on Valparaiso hill.
+If love religious monuments, you should also check out the Benedictine abbey on Valparaiso hill.
 Similarly, the Cathedral or Santa Maria de la Encarnacion is a beautiful Renaissance church that dates back to the 16th century.
 Queen Isabella commissioned its construction as a victory monument for Christians over Moors.
-Today, it’s considered one of the most important buildings in Granada.
+Today, it’s one of the most important buildings in Granada.
 Be sure to check out the immense relief on the 16th-century western façade and the decorative sculptures on the northwest side of the cathedral.

 Gabriel Garcia Lorca home in San Vicente